LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with :meth:`curl->set(key, value)`.
 This option takes a string value specifying the path and file name for curl to store cookies in.
 If the file can't be created, no error will be reported.
-(Using :meth:`CURLOPT_VERBOSE()` will have a warning printed, but this is the only way to get this feedback.)
+(Using `CURLOPT_VERBOSE()` will have a warning printed, but this is the only way to get this feedback.)

 .. method:: CURLOPT_COOKIESESSION()